Spoondogg/ICARUS/README.md

 ﻿# ICARUS
 A Single Page Application Sandbox.

-Technologies Used:
-  - C# ASP.NET MVC5 using Entity 6 on SQL Server
-  - HTML5, CSS3, JavaScript (ES6) and Bootstrap 3.3.7

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

+### Stack

+  - C# ASP.NET MVC5 using Entity 6 on SQL Server 2017
+  - HTML5, CSS3, JavaScript (ES6) and Bootstrap 3.3.7

 ### Prerequisites